Generalized symmetry enriched criticality in (3+1)d: Topological phases in pure Yang-Mills

-which represent worldlines of magnetic probe particles characterized by an integer charge $q_m$ mod $N$~\cite{Goddard1977,Kapustin2006,Aharony2013}.
-While the Wilson loop is a genuine loop operator, a generic 't Hooft operator is actually supported on a loop $\gamma$ that must be attached to an open surface $\Omega$ such that $\gamma=\partial \Omega$.
-Physically, this surface $\Omega$ is the worldsheet of a Dirac string that is detectable by Wilson loops.
-Upon canonical quantizing the theory, at equal times the Wilson loop in the fundamental representation and the 't Hooft operator obey~\cite{tHooft1978}
+Despite the resemblance of Eq.~\eqref{eq: singular gauge transformation} to a gauge transformation, the insertion of the 't Hooft operator is not a gauge transformation because of its singularity along $\gamma$.
+Physically, 't Hooft operators represent worldlines of magnetic probe particles characterized by an integer charge $q_m$ mod $N$~\cite{Goddard1977,Kapustin2006,Aharony2013}.
+The surface $\Omega$ attached to $\gamma$ is the worldsheet of a Dirac string that is detectable by Wilson loops.
+Upon canonically quantizing the theory, at equal times the Wilson loop in the fundamental representation and the 't Hooft operator obey~\cite{tHooft1978}

 where $\gamma$ and $\gamma'=\partial \Omega$ are loops in space and $\varphi(\gamma,\gamma')$ is their linking number.
 The Dirac string is thus detectable unless $q_m=0$ mod $N$.
 Indeed, for a gauge theory with gauge group $G$, the 't Hooft operators that are genuine loop operators (i.e., do not require a choice of surface $\Omega$) are classified by the first homotopy group $\pi_1(G)$, which is trivial for $G=SU(N)$.